Privacy Notice

 Students

-We collect data from students (who are assumed to be under 16), extremely carefully.
-We only collect what we consider to be the bare minimum of data, in particular, we ask for the first name only, the name of the school, its type (primary, secondary etc.) and the year the student is in.
+As many students may be under 16, we limit the data we collect.
+We only collect what we consider to be the bare minimum of data, in particular, we ask for the first name only, the name of the school, its type (secondary, FE etc.) and the year the student is in.

 Students are not registered on the englicious-info mailing list.